June 5, 2025

 Final Thoughts

 College admissions are no joke.
-Even if you are a strong applicant, there will also be tons of other applicants that have all the qualifications.
-Understanding the difference between a personal statement and a statement of purpose is crucial to standing out amongst thousands of other college applicants
+Even if you are a strong applicant, there will also be tons of other applicants who have all the qualifications.
+Understanding the difference between a personal statement and a statement of purpose is crucial to standing out amongst thousands of other college applicants.

 Use your own judgment to decide whether a personal statement or a statement of purpose would be most appropriate for the program.